 What's a "CSA"?

 CSA stands for "Community-Supported Agriculture."
 It's a partnership between a farm and its community.
 CSA members pay a subscription fee at the beginning of the growing season, which the farm then uses to buy seeds and supplies.
 In return, the farm harvests “the cream of the crop” for members and delivers it each week to a pick-up location.
-In our view, CSA is the best, most direct connection between farmers and eaters.
+The CSA model creates a direct connection between farmers and eaters.

 What kinds of vegetables will I receive?

 Each week, you’ll receive the freshest vegetables in season.
 We grow over fifty types of vegetables and strive to provide a wide variety week-to-week, so there’s always something you love and never too much of something you’re tired of.
 Our Recipes page shows most of the vegetables we grow.